- We advise you to exercise normal safety precautions in Ireland.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

-Road conditions on major roads and in urban areas are good.
-However, Ireland's narrow winding country lanes can be hazardous, particularly at night and when it is raining.
+While conditions on major roads and in urban areas are generally good, road traffic regulations are occasionally not observed.
+Ireland's narrow winding country lanes can be hazardous, particularly when driving at night and during inclement weather.
 For further advice, see our road travel page.

 A driver licence exchange operates between Ireland and States and Territories in Australia.
 This allows a holder of a valid Australian driver licence who is resident in Ireland to surrender their Australian licence and be granted an equivalent Irish licence without undergoing a driving test.
 All surrendered licences are returned to the relevant Australian motor vehicle registry.